ompkhairnar/Social-Media-Clone/README.md

  ### 14. `SocialMediaServerInterface.java`
 - **Description**:
-  This interface defines the core operations for the social media server.
-It provides the structure for starting, stopping, and managing the server, as well as handling individual client connections.
+  This interface provides the structure for starting, stopping, and managing the server, as well as handling individual client connections.

 - **Functionality**:
   - `startServer()`: Starts the server and initializes the `ServerSocket` to listen for incoming client connections.